matn7/CS-Notes/src/main/java/compact/work.md

 ***

-# Top 5 Interview Questions — Design Patterns in System Design.
+# Top 5 Questions — Design Patterns in System Design.

 **1. How would you design a notification system that supports multiple channels (Email, SMS, Push, WhatsApp) and is easily extensible?**

-**What interviewers are testing.**
+**What are testing.**
 - Open/Closed Principle.
 - Plugin-like extensibility.
 - Event-driven architecture.